iwanders/analysis-ithc-iptsd/README.md

 - The [irpmon_thcbase.py](irpmon_thcbase.py) file allows converting a data capture from Windows to a iptsd binary dump file.
 - The [print_data.py](print_data.py) file allows creating spectrograms and does some decoding.

 ## Existing docs

 Unfortunately, Microsoft Pen Protocol itself is not a publically available specification, it would make this so much easier...
 Microsoft did buy the company called `N-Trig`, so reading patents from that company may prove helpful.

+- The [fcc report](https://fccid.io/C3K1962) for the slim pen 2, unfortunately this seems to only pertain to the bluetooth aspect.
+- [US9018547][US9018547] describes a method of interpolating the position between antenna using a ratio.
+- [US8669967][US8669967] describes the idea time slots for use by the screen and pen communication.
+- https://github.com/linux-surface/intel-precise-touch/issues/14 Reverse-Engineering Gen7+ Pen Data Format
+- https://github.com/linux-surface/intel-precise-touch/issues/4 IPTS on Surface Gen7
 - [Pen state transitions](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/windows-pen-states) describes the state diagram for pens in windows.
 Also describes area of palm rejection.
 - The [haptic pen implementation guide](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/haptic-pen-implementation-guide) describes the pages and ids for haptic waveforms.
-- The [fcc report](https://fccid.io/C3K1962) for the slim pen 2, unfortunately this seems to only pertain to the bluetooth aspect.
-- [US9018547][US9018547] describes a method of interpolating the position between antenna using a ratio.
-- [US8669967][US8669967] describes the idea time slots for use by the screen and pen communication.

 # Analysis

+Okay, so the main goals for me are:

+- Get a better understanding of how this all works, what data is there, how is it used, just for learning.
+- Fix the button glitching that happens with my Surface Pro 9 and Slim Pen 2.

+## Summary of my current understanding

+- On Linux, we currently don't get the `0x6e` frame; Perhaps it is in a different mode?
+- On Windows, the driver sends a message that has the digitizer id every 2-3 frames.
+- On Windows, the Slim Pen 2 does not have the binary pattern in the `0x0a` dft windows.
+- On Windows, we see the binary pattern in the `0x0a` dft windows, on Linux we see the same for the Slim Pen 2.
+- The DftButton window holds repeating binary patterns in column 2 and 3, column 1 is the marker.
+This is unique per pen.
+- Pressure window `0x07-0x0F` holds a digital representation of the pressure.
+- The first column of the Button DFT window frame is not accurate for MPP 2.0+,

 ## Hardware

 I obtained a few pens:

-- [Microsoft Surface Slim Pen 2](https://www.microsoft.com/en-ca/d/surface-slim-pen-2/8tb9xw8rwc14) (SP2) is MPP v2.6, 4096 pressure levels, digitizer ID is `0x97d8f7ad`.
+- [Microsoft Surface Slim Pen 2](https://www.microsoft.com/en-ca/d/surface-slim-pen-2/8tb9xw8rwc14) (denoted SP) is MPP v2.6, 4096 pressure levels, digitizer ID is `0x97d8f7ad`.
-- [Metapen M1](https://metapen.com/products/m1) (M1) is MPP 1.51, 1024 pressure levels
+- [Metapen M1](https://metapen.com/products/m1) (denoted M1) is MPP 1.51, 1024 pressure levels
-- [Metapen M2](https://metapen.com/products/m2) (M2) is MPP 2.0, 4096 pressure levels
+- [Metapen M2](https://metapen.com/products/m2) (denoted M2) is MPP 2.0, 4096 pressure levels

+## Data

+- Windows data captured using the method described in [recording_windows.md](recording_windows.md).
+- Most current data on this page is from captures from Windows.
+Data sent to the device is NOT visualised.
+- Data referred to as `NP` is from [this issue](https://github.com/quo/iptsd/issues/5) where @NP-chaonay linked to a google drive holding recordings of his Slim Pen 2.

-# Breakdown of messages captured from Windows
+## Breakdown of messages captured from Windows

+Data recorded using IRPMon.
 First byte seems to denote the frame type.
 The multiple records on the `0x1a` frame is not a bug in the parser, data actually contains this, and it appears to be unique.

 This pattern, and the sizes of individual packets are identical between Slim Pen2, Metapen M1, Metapen M2.
 Strike that, Slim Pen 2 has `0x6e` as unique frame type, which is sent on the first detection of the pen.